srykov/Map-Project/README.md

 * using React lifecycle events and the Fetch API to fetch & render external data
 * using React's state management
 * working with the Google Maps API
-* using Service Workers to cache page content for offline use

 ## Foursquare Services
 I used [Foursquare's Venue Recommendation Service](https://developer.foursquare.com/docs/api/venues/explore) to ge the initial list of neighborhood locations.
 I passed in the latitude/longitude of a central location in Toronto, and received JSON data for a set of locations within a 2km radius of that location.